xuhdev/Nautilus-Edit-with-Vim/README.md

 ## Configuration

 To configure the extension, you could write a config file.
-Nautilus-Edit-with-Vim will search the config file in the order of the following files:
+Nautilus-Edit-with-Vim will search for the config file in the order of the following files:

-- ~/.nautilusvim.conf
+- ~/.nautilus-edit-with-vim.conf
-- ~/.nautilus/nautilusvim.conf
+- ~/.nautilus/nautilus-edit-with-vim.conf
-- /etc/nautilusvim.conf
+- /etc/nautilus-edit-with-vim.conf

 For the content of the config file, you could take a look at the [example.conf][].